Contents

 What Is An RESP?

 Another investment that you may have heard of is close to an RRSP, in an RESP (Registered Education Savings Plan).
-An RESP is a savings account that is meant for parents who want to save for their child’s post secondary education.
-RESPs are tax free and they also get added contributions from the government.
+An RESP is a savings account that is meant for parents who want to save for their child’s post-secondary education.
+RESPs are tax-free, and they also get added contributions from the government.
 Each child is allowed a lifetime total of $50,000 in their RESP.

 Difference Between TFSAs and RRSPs

-We have mentioned that, in some cases, an RRSP might not be the best choice, and a TFSA could be a good alternative.
+We have mentioned that, in some cases, an RRSP might not be the best choice, and a TFSA could be a good alternative to start saving.
 This is mainly because a TFSA doesn’t lock your money until retirement.
-While you still have to pay taxes on the income that you put into a TFSA, you have access to it whenever you want without any penalties.
-Just like an RRSP, a TFSA is meant for long term savings and a great alternative to an RRSP.
+While the funds you put into a TFSA are fully taxable, you can access them whenever you want without any penalties.

 Skip the branch visits, apply online in minutes and get the financing you want today.